 - What is the difference between RRSP and TFSA investment accounts?

 - What are the age limitations on RRSPs and TFSAs?

-The Nova Scotia Securities Commission has a problem connecting with young investors.
+The Nova Scotia Securities Commission continues to have a problem connecting with young investors.
 The 2016 CSA Investor Education Study found that only 36 per cent of respondents knew there was a provincial regulator that regulated securities.
 From those surveyed between the ages of 18 and 24 that number was even lower at only 29 per cent.

 Students exiting post-secondary education are entering a new phase in their life with careers, money and a future ahead of them.
-This future could include a family, a first home, cars, and saving for a child’s education and even retirement.
-As life becomes real, the need to invest also becomes real.
-But why do they need to wait to learn about investing?
-Why can’t a basis of basic investment knowledge be gained before it is time to use it instead of catching up later in life?
+This future could include a family, their first home, cars, and saving for their children’s education and their own retirement.
+As life becomes real the need to invest also becomes real.
+But, why do they need to wait to learn about investing?
+Why can’t a basis of basic investment knowledge be gained before it is time to use it instead of catching up on it later in life?

-Through our Student Connections program, delivered through our Investor Education office, we will make ourselves available to any students or faculty at a Nova Scotia high school or post-secondary institution that wants to learn more about securities and investing in Nova Scotia.
-This information can be delivered to groups through presentations on a number of different topics, including but not limited to, An Introduction to the Nova Scotia Securities Commission, Informed Investing, and Securities Regulation.
+Investment information can be delivered to groups through presentations on several different topics, including but not limited to, An Introduction to the Nova Scotia Securities Commission, Informed Investing, and Securities Regulation.
 We are also able to present on more concise topics such as CEDIFs, Crowdfunding and Investment Fraud and Scams.

-If you are interested in one of these presentations, or would like more information on what the Nova Scotia Securities Commission Investor Education program can offer you, your class, group or organization, please contact us.
+If you are interested in one of these presentations or would like more information on what the Nova Scotia Securities Commission Student Connections program can offer you, your class, group or organization, please contact us.